retooth2/xenharmlib/doc/quickstart.rst

     1
     -1

-As expected the '#' symbol raises the note by one step, while the 'b' symbol flattens it by one step.
+As expected, the '#' symbol raises the note by one step, while the 'b' symbol flattens it by one step.
 Let's look at this in another
 tuning: